Sorta Solving the OPF by Not Solving the OPF: DAE Control Theory and the Price of Realtime Regulation: Introduction and Paper Contributions

 \textbf{Main Idea. }First, formulate a dynamic, differential algebraic equation (DAE) model of power systems.
 This model incorporates algebraic equations that model power flows (the nonconvex constraints in~\eqref{equ:OPF-HL}) as well as generator dynamics.
-Then, solve a control problem that computes \textit{(a)} OPF setpoints (i.e., generator output power) and \textit{(b)} their deviations in a feedback fashion by utilizing PMU data in realtime, while forgoing the need to solve for the power flow variables---yet still somehow insuring that physical constraints are not violated.
+Then, solve a control problem that computes \textit{(a)} OPF setpoints (i.e., generator output power) and \textit{(b)} their deviations in a feedback fashion by utilizing phasor measurement units (PMUs) data in realtime, while forgoing the need to solve for the power flow variables---yet still ensuring that physical constraints are not violated.
 By formulating a realtime, feedback-driven control problem that solves for a time-invariant feedback gain matrix, and feeding that gain into a highly scalable differential algebraic equation (DAE) solver, we avoid actually having to solve a nonconvex optimization problem for the OPF variables.

+In short, we address a robust feedback control problem for the power system model, which not only incorporates the key constraints found in the OPF problem but also delivers a solution closely aligned with the OPF results.
+This approach ensures optimal generator setpoints akin to those in the OPF, while also enhancing system transient stability by introducing damping to system oscillations.

-In short, by dumping the OPF problem on a realtime, feedback controller, we \textit{kinda solve the OPF by not solving the OPF. } This approach, in reality, does \textit{not} actually solve the OPF with the generator's cost curves---but as observed later in the paper, we showcase how the proposed approach is not terribly far from optimality.
-In a real-world setting, the DAE solver is replaced with the actual system meaning that even the DAEs do not have to be simulated.
-The DAEs already encode the nonconvex constraints in OPF---a key factor in the proposed approach.
+The presented approach in this paper does \textit{not} actually solve the OPF with the generator's cost curves---but as observed later in the paper, we showcase using thorough simulations how the proposed approach is very close to the optimality under transient conditions similar to the OPF solution.
+Furthermore, in a real-world setting, the DAE solver is replaced with the actual system meaning that even the DAEs do not have to be simulated.
+The DAEs already encode the nonconvex constraints (using constant system matrices) in OPF---a key factor in the proposed method.